-ArborLink combines features offered by many clinical trials solutions – such as real-time data validation and study management tools – with functions needed for international observational studies.
-ArborLink responds uniquely with customizable protocols adapted for each translated language and medical culture, implementation of the complex study and sampling protocols, and management of biosample collection and processing.
+ArborLink combines features offered by many clinical trials solutions – such as real-time data validation and study management tools – with features needed for international observational studies.
+ArborLink responds uniquely with customizable protocols adapted for each translated language and medical culture, and implementation of the complex study and sampling protocols, and management of biosample collection and processing.

 ArborLink is a success not in spite of the fact that Arbor Research is not a software development shop, but because of it.
 Our multidisciplinary collaboration among users, clinicians, analysts, and study monitors provides invaluable context and insight for IT development staff in providing a product with real value-added to each study it supports.